 • Identify market trends: Fundamental analysis covers a wide spectrum, evaluating economic data, industries, different companies, and other factors that affect asset prices.
 Investors get insights on areas likely to perform better, enabling confident investing.

-• Enhance effective risk management: Fundamental management studies the risks that surround economies, industries, and assets to enable investors to develop ideal loss-prevention management strategies.
+• Improve effective risk management: Fundamental management studies the risks that surround economies, industries, and assets to enable investors to develop ideal loss-prevention management strategies.

 • Basis of value investing: Fundamental analysis enables value investing.
 Value investing is an investment management strategy that involves identifying and purchasing undervalued assets and waiting for market intricacies to push them to their real value.
 Investors then exit their positions with a significant profit.